wuwenbin2/fuel-plugin-onos/README.md

 1. Create a new environment.

 2. Select 'onos plugin' on Settings tab.
-If you want to try sfc, select 'enable_sfc'.

      onos plugin